Isospin dependence of nuclear EMC effect from global QCD analysis

-Beyond this, constraints on neutron structure and the $d/u$ PDF ratio at large $x$ may come from the BONuS12 experiment at Jefferson Lab, which tags spectator protons in semi-inclusive DIS from the deuteron~\cite{Albayrak:2024vcy}, as well as parity-violating DIS measurements on protons through the $\gamma Z$ interference process.
-Future data on inclusive and semi-inclusive DIS from $A=3$ nuclei may also provide further information about the isospin dependence of the nucleon structure modifications in nuclei, and the shed light on the elusive dynamical origin of the EMC effect.
+On the experimental front, in the near future constraints on neutron structure and the $d/u$ PDF ratio at large $x$ may come from the BONuS12 experiment at Jefferson Lab, which tags spectator protons in semi-inclusive DIS from the deuteron~\cite{Albayrak:2024vcy}, as well as parity-violating DIS measurements on protons through the $\gamma Z$ interference process~\cite{Hobbs:2008mm, Whitehill:2026swa}.
+Future data on inclusive and semi-inclusive DIS from $A=3$ nuclei may also provide further information about the isospin dependence of the nucleon structure modifications in nuclei, and shed light on the elusive dynamical origin of the EMC effect.